Import / Export for Web

 Localize will automatically import content on your website in a web-based project.
 However, manually importing phrases can be useful for translating content before it's live on your website.

-To manually import phrases in text or HTML format, navigate to Phrases > File Import / Export > Text Import in your dashboard.
+To manually import phrases in text or HTML format, navigate to Phrases > File Import / Export > Text Import.
 You will see the following screen.

 Security Warning